 How it works:

 Wastewater containing micron size solids and emulsified oils is pumped through the membrane filter(s) at high rates and under pressure.
 The UF membrane allows water and other low molecular weight substances (soaps, salts and ppm surfactants) to pass through micro openings to exit the system as a permeate.

 Higher molecular weight substances such as solids/oils are retained and held in the system.

 There are maintenance and operational cost on this type of system to allow it to run at maximum performance, but it can be cost-saving by removing 50% or plus of dirt from your wastewater.

+Advanced Deburring & Finishing offers a guaranteed process for your waste water recycling.
 Extend your solutions life with lower waste volumes and disposal cost.
 Contact Advanced Deburring & Finishing.